-“It’s always a game of leapfrog,” says Marc DeCastro, a research manager at Financial Insights based in Framingham, Mass.
+“It’s always a game of leapfrog,” says Marc DeCastro, a research director at IDC Financial Insights based in Framingham, Massachusetts.
 “The bad guys look for the easiest point of entry.
 There are ebbs and flows.”

 Don’t let the bad guys fool you.
 Here are five ways to fend off online banking thugs.